rogerlew/conference-psam16-2022/docs/README.md

 Honestly, I'm new to ACT-R.

 ACT-R or the Adaptive Control of Thought-Rational was an attractive option because it is mature having originated in 1973.
 It is a fairly extensive cognitive modeling framework.
-The model attempts to incorporate our best understanding of cognitive neuroscience and decades of psychology experiments.
-There are three main types of modules in ACT-R: perceptual motor, declarative, and procedural.
+The model attempts to incorporate our best understanding of cognitive neuroscience and decades of psychology experiments.<strike> There are three main types of modules in ACT-R: perceptual motor, declarative, and procedural.</strike>

 ### slide 5